Tactical soldiers in full gear building aerobic capacity during a loaded stretcher carry in military selection training

 • Support other qualities like work capacity and strength endurance

 Aerobic capacity is not the same as raw speed.
 Someone can run fast for short periods but still lack the aerobic conditioning to sustain repeated or prolonged efforts required in selection environments.
+A full breakdown of what aerobic capacity is and how it functions as a performance foundation covers the physiological context every selection candidate needs to understand.

 Aerobic Capacity Is a Foundation, Not a Specialty